Applications were due by midnight (New York time) on Monday, December 8, 2014.

 The Italian Academy invites applications for a limited number of positions in its 2015-16 Fellowship program, which will be devoted to the project “Emotion, Embodiment and the History of Art and Music: Aesthetics, History and Anthropology.”

 Given the exceptional number of recent applications addressing the relationship between these topics, the Academy has decided to dedicate an entire year to them.
 The aim is to bring together philosophers, anthropologists, and historians of culture, especially of the visual arts and music.
 Some members of the working group have already been selected from last year’s group of candidates.

 In evaluating this year’s projects, special consideration will be given to proposals in the neurosciences relevant to the Academy's ongoing project in Humanities and Neuroscience.

 Fellowships are open to both U.S. and non-U.S. citizens at the post-doctoral and faculty level.
 Applications are encouraged from countries beyond Europe.

 Fellows receive a stipend, health benefits, travel allowance and an office in the Academy.
 Deadline: Monday, December 8, 2014.

 The selection of Fellows will be based on the quality of the applications.
 These will be reviewed by a jury appointed by the Director and the Advisory Board of the Academy, which is composed of dozens of senior scholars in many fields at Columbia and other leading universities.
-Fifteen to twenty Fellowships will be awarded every year.
+Approximately twenty Fellowships will be awarded every year.

 Normally Fellowships will be open to advanced scholars from the post doctoral to the full professorial level.
 (Candidates should expect to have their doctorates in hand no later than the summer after they apply.)
 Fellows will be expected to be in residence for one or two academic semesters.